Memorable Manitobans: May Lawson (1901-1965)

 Musician.

-Born in Scotland, she moved to Winnipeg with her family in 1914 and studied singing there (with Rhys Thomas), in Toronto, and in New York.
-She was a soloist at St. Luke’s Anglican Church from 1923 to 1926 and then at Knox United Church for many years (1926-46).
+Born in Scotland in 1901, the eldest of four children, she moved to Winnipeg with her family in 1914 and studied singing (with Rhys Thomas) as well as in Toronto and New York.
+She was a soloist at St. Luke’s Anglican Church (1923-1926) and then at Knox United Church (1926-1946).
 A contralto, she sang in oratorio and in light opera and was frequently heard on CBC Radio.
 She often sang Scottish traditional songs to great effect.
-After years as a private teacher, she spent her last years (1958-65) teaching at the Canadian Mennonite Bible College.
+After years as a private teacher, she spent her last years (1958-1965) teaching at the Canadian Mennonite Bible College.
 She helped her brother James Terry Lawson produce the manual Full-throated Ease: A Concise Guide to Easy Singing (1955).
+She died unmarried at the Winnipeg General Hospital on 28 April 1965 and was buried in the Elmwood Cemetery.

 Sources: